pmq20/node-packer/node/doc/api/crypto.md

 An array of supported digest functions can be retrieved using [`crypto.getHashes()`][].

-Note that this API uses libuv's threadpool, which can have surprising and negative performance implications for some applications, see the [`UV_THREADPOOL_SIZE`][] documentation for more information.
+This API uses libuv's threadpool, which can have surprising and negative performance implications for some applications; see the [`UV_THREADPOOL_SIZE`][] documentation for more information.

 ### crypto.pbkdf2Sync(password, salt, iterations, keylen, digest)